 What is the difference between a high school diploma and a high school equivalency exam (GED)?

 Most employers will accept either, but some employers look more favorably on a high school diploma.
 A high school diploma shows the time and effort Guests have been committed to attending and completing classes.
 Many Guests are actually closer to earning their high school diploma than they think.

 How long will it take me to get my high school diploma?

 - The high school diploma program is self-paced and individualized.

 - For the diploma, it depends on the number of credits you need, how often you attend class, meeting grade standards, and how quickly you complete your work.

-- Students are encouraged to develop, with the assistance of staff, a timeline based on their weekly schedule to complete required course(s) in an efficient and timely manner.
+- Guests are encouraged to develop, with the assistance of staff, a timeline based on their weekly schedule to complete required course(s) in an efficient and timely manner.